Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise

 \section{Conclusions}

-We leverage ORBGRAND-AI and GCD in two ways.
-ORBGRAND-AI-GP provides a reduction in average pattern counts compared to ORBGRAND-AI at the cost of a minor degradation in BLER performance.
-By modifying the maximum update condition to leverage more CSI, ORBGRAND-AI-GT provides better BLER performance at the cost of a higher average number of generated patterns.
-It still provides query reduction compared to ORBGRAND-AI only for codes with lower rates and higher values of $n-k$.
-We note that techniques have been successfully developed to leverage binary linear code structure to reduce query numbers with GRAND decoders \cite{Rowshan22, Rowshan23, rowshan2023segmented,2024WangPCGRAND,Lukas2025Tree,Lukas2025SYGRAND}.
+The direct combination of ORBGRAND-AI and GCD provides a reduction in average pattern counts.
+In contrast, the advanced combination provides better BLER performance.
+We note that techniques have been developed to leverage binary linear code structure to reduce query numbers \cite{Rowshan22, Rowshan23, rowshan2023segmented,2024WangPCGRAND, Lukas2025Tree}.
 However, it remains unclear how those skipping techniques can be directly adapted to ORBGRAND-AI owing to its non-binary sensibilities.